-- Remaining costs after Pell, PHEAA, outside scholarships, VA benefits and EFC are taken into consideration. - If the EFC is greater than zero, student is responsible for the amount of the EFC.
-A student loan will be awarded as an option to cover the EFC. - Costs can include, tuition, fees, room and board (seven day meal plan for resident students and five day meal plan for commuter students) - Text Books and tools will be lent to students by instructors on the first day of the semester - All books must be returned at the end of each semester. - If a student withdraws or is dismissed prior to graduation they must return their tools or be charged a replacement fee.
+- Remaining costs after Pell Grant, PA State Grant, outside scholarships, VA benefits and EFC from the FAFSA are taken into consideration. - If the EFC is greater than zero, student is responsible for the amount of the EFC.
+A student loan will be awarded as an option to cover the EFC. - Costs can include, tuition, fees, room and board (seven day meal plan for resident students and five day meal plan for commuter students). - Text Books and tools will be lent to students by instructors on the first day of the semester. - All books must be returned at the end of each semester. - If a student withdraws or is dismissed prior to graduation they must return their tools or be charged a replacement fee.